-- 50% to 70% More Capacity than any standard Java Map above 1K Entries
+- 30% to 50% More Capacity than any standard Java Map above 1K Entries

-- Returns all freed space unlike Hash-based Java Maps, down to one block
+- returns all freed space down to one 5KB block, unlike the HashMaps

 The standard Java Map version 1.6 libraries have this interface structure, with the blue boxes being the standard interfaces of the Java Collections Framework, and the green being the implementations provided in the standard Java Map library.
 The most basic interface is Map, at the top. but the most complete functionality is at the bottom, in Java ConcurrentNavigableMap.
 On the left side going down, the Java Map subinterfaces add ordering, which is slower but far more capable and flexible.
 On the right going down, concurrency is added, which allows for thread safety and multi-core concurrency for overlapped execution.
 AirConcurrentMap, being a ConcurrentNavigableMap, is both ordered and multi-core.